roman-milk/roman-milk.github.io/a-blackmail-tale.md

  "I'm a slut for his cock, his big fat tasty cock," she moaned.

  Krista reached behind her and pushed me away, holding me just out of reach.
 She reached her hand around the head of my clock, squeezing it, stopping me from sliding back into our pretty little blonde friend.
 "Beg for it, you dirty little slut.
 Beg me for my husband's thick cock.
 Beg me to let him fuck you," Krista growled.
-Report_Story #2